Showing posts with label Children's. Show all posts

 Rick Riordan Presents, 2021.
 336 pages.
 Fantasy

-Book #1 in the "Gifted Clans" series
+Book #1 in the series "Gifted Clans"

 I love the way in which Kim has seamlessly incorporated Korean mythology (about which I know very little) into modern life without info-dumping tons and tons of backstory.
 She deftly addresses the struggles of immigrants' descendants to connect with their roots while keeping the story entertaining and the plot moving.
 This work is definitely set up for a sequel (or multiple), of which there are already two published.